IM (1995); GM (1997); Czech Champion (1998); Slovak Champion (2002 & 2007).

 In 2003, he played and won a 6 game match in Iceland against (now) 11 times Iceland Champion Hannes Hlifar Stefansson by 4.5-1.5.
 In June 2011 he played another six game match, this time with David Navara, this time losing by 2.5-3.5.

 Movsesian scored 9/15, 2 points from the lead, at the FIDE World Rapid Championship (2014).
 He won the 26th Czech Rapid (2015) that was staged the day after the Czech Open 2015 wound up.

 Ratings and rankings

-Movsesian's peak rating was 2751 in January 2009 when he was ranked #10 in the world.
-His FIDE ratings as of 1 November 2014 are:
+Movsesian's peak rating was 2751 in January 2009 when he was ranked #10 in the world, that being his peak ranking to date.

 Sources and references

 Live rating: http://www.2700chess.com/; Wikipedia article: Sergei Movsesian